Discovering Your Style: How To Collect & Organize Your Design Inspiration With Intention

 Colours & Materials (material palettes ie; flooring, tile, marble, stone, brick, paint colours)

-Kitchen Inspiration - including cabinetry and fixtures
+Kitchens - including cabinetry and fixtures

-Bathroom Inspiration - including cabinetry and fixtures
+Bathrooms - including cabinetry and fixtures

 Exterior